RahulNeuroByte/Chatbot-with-RAG-and-LangChain/README.md

 # 🤖 Chatbot with RAG and LangChain

-This project implements a Retrieval-Augmented Generation (RAG)-based chatbot using LangChain, OpenAI API, and FAISS/ChromaDB for intelligent question answering based on custom document ingestion.
+This project implements a Retrieval-Augmented Generation (RAG)-based chatbot using LangChain, Huggingface/OpenAI API, and FAISS/ChromaDB for intelligent question answering based on custom document ingestion.
 To get started, ensure you have Python 3.11 or above installed.

 First, clone this repository using: